 Meet the TouchPoint Team:

 Sheri Williams has worked in the publishing industry for over 20 years.
 A former literary agent, Williams began her publishing career working as a freelance assistant to an Oregon agency.
 She has held a number of positions including writer, editor, copy editor, copywriter, proofreader, reviewer and research specialist for many online and print media including Harcourt.
 She has created strong connections in both the publishing and entertainment industries.
+Sheri received the Most Innovative Publishing Businesswoman (South-Central USA) Award in 2020.
 Her educational background is Journalism, Creative Writing, Business Administration, and Criminal Justice.
 Sheri is also a Lifestyle Consultant, where she is able to apply her passion for helping others.
 She’s an arts and crafting freak and frequently details her projects through posts and amateur (aka horrid) videos with her sister on their Garage Girls Facebook page.
-She is a mom to four grown children (and 3.5 grandchildren) and a number of four-legged dependents.
+She is a mom to four grown children (Granny to 4.5 grandchildren) and a number of four-legged dependents.

 Ashley Carlson has been a book lover from an early age.
 She studied Journalism for two years before she realized that publishing was her true passion.
 She earned a BA in English Literature from Grand Canyon University.
 She has worked with TouchPoint in some capacity for six years.
 She started as an intern and moved up to associate editor, followed by senior editor.
 She also managed the publicity and acquisitions departments.
 She has loved watching and helping TouchPoint grow and cannot wait to see what the future holds.
 She would love to see the Faith imprint grow and is a sucker for a good Romance or Historical Fiction novel.
 YA is also a growing passion for her as her two children get older.
 Ashley is a Navy wife who lives in Norfolk, Virginia.
 Please send any queries to email@example.com.